ipnpsychedelics/ipnpsychedelics.github.io/README.md

 - Further drug decriminalization efforts in service of furthering responsible psychedelics research
 - Cultivate mentorship between and amongst students and professiona

-# The Mycelial Network
+# IPN Mycelial Network
 (as of January 5th, 2019)

-roughly in reverse order of joining IPN~ questions can be directed to ipnpsychedelics@gmail.com
+roughly in reverse order of sporing with IPN~ questions can be directed to _'ipnpsychedelics@gmail.com'_

 - **University of Lausanne**:
   - Contacts: Federico Seragnoli, Adam Amrani